mparchive/mpressman3/README.md

 * [Indecent tweets - CONTENT WARNING.](https://github.com/mparchive/mpressman3/blob/main/Documents/Indecent%20Content.txt) Work in progress.

 * Stalking and harassment tweets from accounts 21-63 incomplete.
-NOTE: the later accounts will have the indecent content on them.
+NOTE: the later accounts will have the more disturbing content on them.